SHE Media: History

 SHE Media was founded as SheKnows.com in 1999 by Kyle Cox, Betsy Gartrell-Judd, and Nancy J. Price as a subset of Price and Bailey's online media company Myria Media..
 It was designed for "21st-century mothers" with blogs, videos, and articles about entertainment, lifestyle, and parenting written by industry experts, journalists, and published authors.
 SheKnows.com was acquired by Evolve Media in 2012, which in turn sold it to Great Hill Partners.
 In 2014, it acquired #BlogHer and STtyleCaster.
 In 2016, it acquired HelloFlo, a website dedicated to women's health.

 The company was acquired by Penske Media in March 2018 for $40 million.
 Samantha Skey was named CEO of the company in July of that year.
 SheKnows.com rebranded as SHE Media in November 2018.
 As of that date, it had 60 million unique monthly visitors.

 Overview

-SHE Media publishes entertainment, fashion, health, career, parenting, and food multi-media content.
+SHE Media publishes entertainment, fashion, health, career, parenting, and food multi-media content aimed at a female audience.
 SHE Media is the creator of the annual #Femvertising Awards, which pay recognition to brands and agencies that produce pro-female advertising.
 Its #BlogHer brand hosts a series of large conferences for women entrepreneurs and content creators each year.